 While influenza (flu) starts circulating sometime between September and February, flu vaccine preparation begins much earlier.
 Preparing for the added work of flu vaccine scheduling is an important first step.
-Flu vaccine may be available as early as late July and early August.
-Therefore, preparing your patient lists and schedules beginning in June will help you organize your office and educate your staff prior to the influx of vaccine-only visits.
+Whereas flu vaccine may be available starting in August, recent data (mostly in adults) suggests that very early vaccination (July or August) might be associated with suboptimal immunity before the end of the influenza season.
+Although the evidence is limited in children, recent reports raise the possibility that early vaccination might contribute to reduced protection later in the flu season.
+The AAP and Centers for Disease Control and Prevention (CDC) recommend that flu vaccination is completed by the end of October.
+Preparing your patient lists and schedules beginning early in the summer will help you organize your office and educate your staff prior to the influx of vaccine-only visits.

-A medical subspecialist might see a child more often than the primary-care provider.
-If so, the specialist can add a note to reports that are sent to the child's primary care provider: "In addition, because of his/her neurologic (or other) condition, Name is at high risk for severe complications from the flu and therefore it is extremely important that he/she receive a yearly flu shot."
+A pediatric medical subspecialist or surgical specialist might see a child more often than the primary care pediatrician.
+If so, the specialist can add a note to reports that are sent to the child's medical home: "Because of his/her neurologic (or other) condition, Name is at high risk for severe complications from the flu and therefore it is extremely important that he/she receive a yearly influenza vaccine."

-Scheduling a large number of patients can be a daunting task for many physicians' offices, especially as it usually coincides with the beginning of the school year and an increase in sick-child visits.
-Below are some tips to get your practice through the season:
+Scheduling a large number of patients can be a daunting task for many physicians' offices, especially as it usually coincides with the beginning of the school year and an increase in acute care visits.
+This year, special precautions should also be considered because of the COVID-19 pandemic.
+Check out interim guidance from the AAP on providing pediatric well-care during COVID-19.
+Below are some additional tips to get your practice through the season:

 Consider offering after hours appointments or Saturday flu shot clinic days.
 This can allow a practice to vaccinate a much larger group of patients more efficiently and prior to the start of influenza virus circulation.
 Read about a successful flu clinic.

-Contact your EHR or Practice Management System vendor for help in identifying children who need to be called into the office ("recall") for influenza vaccine.
+Run a report from your electronic health record (EHR), Practice Management System, and/or immunization information system to identify children who need to be called into the office ("recall") for influenza vaccine.

-Run a separate report of all active patients.
-Exclude those scheduled for well-child exams in the months of August, September, and October.
+Run a separate report of all other active patients, excluding those scheduled for well-child exams in the months of August, September, and October.
 Those patients scheduled for well-child exams should receive their flu vaccine during that visit.
 Excluding these groups from the report will help lighten the recall process.

 Consider a service that can set up a "phone (call or text) blast" or "email blast."
 The blast can simply advise parents of your healthy patients without well-child exams in August, September, and October, that the flu vaccine is in stock and they should call at their earliest convenience to schedule their child's flu vaccine.